School District Story | December 16, 2021

 A group of students wearing hats and aprons stand outside an old school bus, which has been repurposed into a coffee shop.

-In collaboration with partners and communities, WRI’s Electric School Bus Initiative aims to build unstoppable momentum toward an equitable transition of the U.S. school bus fleet to electric by 2030, bringing health, climate and economic benefits to children and families across the country and normalizing electric mobility for an entire generation.
+In collaboration with partners and communities, WRI’s Electric School Bus Initiative aims to build unstoppable momentum toward an equitable transition of the U.S. school bus fleet to electric, bringing health, climate and economic benefits to children and families across the country and normalizing electric mobility for an entire generation.
 The Electric School Bus Series shows how superintendents and fleet managers across the United States have pursued school bus electrification in their own communities.
 This edition covers Knox County, Missouri, which worked closely with its rural electric cooperative on electric mobility and found a creative way to fulfil vehicle scrappage requirements through converting its diesel bus into a coffee shop.

 This piece is based off an interview with Andy Turgeon, Superintendent for Knox County R-I School District.